go-pkgz/enum/README.md

 - `-type` (required): the name of the type to generate enum for (must be private)
 - `-path`: output directory path (default: same as source)
 - `-lower`: use lowercase for marshaled/unmarshaled values
+- `-getter`: Additionally generates a getter function for enum values.
+The `-getter` flag requires enum values to be unique to prevent undefined behavior.
 - `-version`: print version information
 - `-help`: show usage information